The video experts blog

 According to HubSpot, online video was the number one media format in 2020.
 While video technology continues to advance, the quality of the captured images has never been better.
 But, the file sizes have also grown exponentially.
 That brings the various types of live video encoders to light.

-Encoders are either hardware or software that brings raw video and converts it into a digital format and size that becomes compatible with online players and devices.
+Encoders are either hardware or software that bring raw video and convert it into a digital format and size that becomes compatible with online players and devices.
 There are two types of encoders – software encoders and hardware encoders.
 Let’s discuss the differences.

 Software encoders